-James Logan was very involved in meetings and negotiations with the Lenape in eastern Pennsylvania, and with the Haudenosaunee, or Iroquois Nation, who controlled land in the north and west.
+James Logan was very involved in meetings and negotiations with the Lenape in eastern Pennsylvania, and with the Iroquois Nation who controlled land in the north and west.
 As the agent for the Penn family, James Logan was respected among many Native American leaders.
 However, in 1737 he and the Penn family made a plan that left the Lenape feeling cheated and angry.
-Logan and the Penns wrote the plan to settle an argument about who owned an area of land along the upper Delaware River in Bucks County.
+Logan and the Penns wrote the plan to settle an argument about who owned an area of land merchant: a buyer and seller of goods; a storekeeper scholar: a learned, or well educated, person; an intellectual; a person devoted to learning along the upper Delaware River in Bucks County.
 (The colonists said it belonged to Pennsylvania and had been sold to William Penn years ago.
 The Lenape said it was their land.)
 Under the agreement, the colonists would have all the land "back into the woods as far a man can go in a day and a half."
 It was called the "Walking Purchase."
 The Lenape agreed to the plan, but the Penns and Logan hired fast runners to set the boundary, and took twice as many acres of land as the original agreement.
-The Lenape protested, but the powerful Haudenosaunee agreed with the Penns and Logan, so the Lenape had to move further west, and never forgave the colonial leaders.
+The Lenape protested, but the powerful Iroquois Nation agreed with the Penns and Logan, so the Lenape had to move further west, and never forgave the colonial leaders.